Zuehlke/kafka-streaming-technology/cluster.md

 - shutdown the leader.
 Which broker is the leader now?
 - start the broker that was not running.

-💡 you can stop and start a broker by using `docker stop` as well as `docker start` and the container name for broker (e.g., kafka-1 for the first broker)
+💡 you can stop and start a broker by using `podman stop` as well as `podman start` and the container name for broker (e.g., kafka-1 for the first broker)

 Generate sensor data: